S$^3$NN: Time Step Reduction of Spiking Surrogate Gradients for Training Energy Efficient Single-Step Spiking Neural Networks: Experiment

-Table~\ref{tbl:comparison-cifar10-s} compares the proposed method and related BNN and SNN methods.
-The values attached to ``Accuracy" in parentheses show the accuracy of the full-precision network described in the original paper, which has been omitted where the values are unclear. ``Time Steps" is the number of time steps related to a discrete system (See \S~\ref{sec:base-forward}).
+Table~\ref{tbl:comparison-cifar10-s} compares the proposed method and related BNN and SNN methods\Erase{, where the NAS in ``Architecture" means a neural architecture searched model}.
+We experimented with VGG16 for reference, in addition to ResNet18 and ResNet106.
+It should be noted that the values for ``Accuracy" are taken from the original papers, and \Erase{In addition, }the values attached to ``Accuracy" in parentheses show the accuracy of the full-precision network described in the original paper, which has been omitted where the values are unclear. ``Time Steps" is the number of time steps related to a discrete system (\S~\ref{sec:base-forward}).
 It takes a large value, which requires considerable latency during training and inference phases for typical SNNs.
 Some SNN methods can have superior accuracy, whereas the latency becomes the bottleneck.
 On the other hand, various BNN methods do not require multi-time step; thus, they do no latency.
 However, their binarized weights deteriorate the accuracy.
 Thus, there is a certain trade-off between inference accuracy and latency when pursuing computational efficiency.
 Fortunately, the proposed method is superior in this respect because of its aforementioned good balance.
 It is also energy-efficient.
-For the Fashion-MNIST and CIFAR-100 datasets, the same comparison is summarized in Tables~\ref{tbl:comparison-fmnist-s} and \ref{tbl:comparison-cifar100-s}, where we can observe similar trends.
+For the Fashion-MNIST, CIFAR-100, and TinyImageNet datasets, the same comparison is summarized in Tables~\ref{tbl:comparison-fmnist-s}, \ref{tbl:comparison-cifar100-s}, and \ref{tbl:comparison-tinyimagenet-s}, respectively, where we can observe similar trends.

+Fig.~\ref{fig:flops-energy} shows the FLOPs and energy consumptions of SNN models\footnote{These values are concepts for SNNs; thus, we omitted the BNNs.} for which the codes are publicly available, having more than 90\% classification accuracies, and accuracies can be reproducible in our environment. \Erase{Note that the numbers on $x$-axis correspond to those listed in Table~\ref{tbl:comparison-cifar10-s}, }\Erase{and computation details}Computational details of them are provided in \ref{app:energy-calculation}.
+As shown in these figures, S$^3$NNs (\Erase{(3) and (6)}(2), (4) and (7)) can reduce both FLOPs and energy consumption a lot from ANNs \Erase{as}the same as \citet{chowdhury2021one} \Erase{(2)}(3), which realizes the single-time step SNN by iteratively reducing the time steps after training the ANN.
+This result indicates that we can achieve similar outputs to \citet{chowdhury2021one} without using the complex procedure by using our approach.
+Note that the other approaches in Fig.~\ref{fig:flops-energy} cannot improve the energy efficiency much, which suffers from multi-time steps.